mcdougallab/matlabneuroninterface/README.md

 ### NrnRef

-The class clib.neuron.NrnRef is a wrapper class holding a pointer to a Neuron variable, to make sure MATLAB handles pointers correctly.
+The class `clib.neuron.NrnRef` contains a pointer to a Neuron variable, and was added to make sure MATLAB handles pointers correctly.
 The NrnRef can be given to `neuron.hoc_push` to put the pointer on the Neuron stack.